CNU-PURDUE-4GUYS/ShotTracker-AOS/README.md

 ### Shooting

 - (Shooting in progress) Draw the actual bullet points on the reference image.
-- (End of shooting) Analyzes the distance between bullets points and Provides the size of the shot group size.
+- (End of shooting) Analyze the distance between bullets points and Provide the size of the shot group size.
 - (End of shooting) Receive actual target image from Raspberry Pi via Bluetooth.

 ### History